use adb sideload command stock twrp recovery

 8. Once the flashing is complete, you may reboot the device to OS via the Reboot > System option in TWRP.

 That’s it, the process stands complete.
-So with this, we conclude the guide on how to use the adb sideload command on both the stock as well as custom TWRP Recovery.
+So with this, we conclude the guide on how to use the adb sideload command on both the stock as well as custom TWRP Recovery on your Android device.
 If you have any queries concerning the aforementioned steps, do let us know in the comments.
 We will get back to you with a solution at the earliest.

 I try on thius page because i try to fix my samsung galaxy s7 with method twrp adb sideload but